-As mentioned above, games are the best way to get started with improving AFL kicking skills.
-Kick-to-kick is the most basic of all games but you can easily add some extra rules or incentives to this game to make it a bit more fun.
+As mentioned above, games are the best way to start improving AFL kicking skills.
+In teaching kids to kick an AFL footy, Kick-to-kick is the most basic of all the games.
+But, you can easily add some extra rules or incentives to this game.
+To make it a bit more fun.

-You could say that for every 10 straight kicks that got to the target without hitting the ground they get a prize (AFL collector card or special treat after dinner that night).
+For example, you could say that, for every 10 straight kicks that got to the target, without hitting the ground, they get a prize.
+For example, an AFL collector card, or special treat after dinner that night.

-You can also add some running elements after each kick to increase fitness and make it more interesting.
+Also, you can add some running elements after each kick, to increase fitness and make it more interesting.

-Kicking at goal is always fun (no matter how old you are) and is a great way to develop kicking technique.
-It also helps to make your child feel confident and comfortable when kicking for goal in a game (something that some of the pros still need help with 🙂
+Kicking at goal is always fun (no matter how old you are).
+Plus, it’s a great way to develop kicking technique.
+Also, it helps to make your child feel confident and comfortable when kicking for goal in a game (something that some of the pros still need help with 🙂